“I want to run out of data,” said no one ever. Here’s everything you need to know to prevent the unthinkable from happening…

 If you’re the travelling type, then chuck on your backpack and leave it with us, because we’ve got you covered for that too.
 With Feel At Home, you can get data abroad in destinations across the world without having to worry about roaming charges, because it all comes out of your normal UK allowance.

 Plus, if you’ve heard the horror stories about people racking up massive data charges at home or abroad, then worry not.
 Once you’ve used up your allowance, you can’t use the Internet without buying an add-on, and you’ll get reminder texts when you’ve used up 80% and 100% of your data allowance to keep you up to date.
 Easy-peasy.

-So relax, you’ll never spend more on data than you intended to – just another step we’re taking to make sure we #makeitright.
+So relax, you’ll never spend more on data than you intended to.

 Here’s what you need to know so you can stay on top of your data usage.

-If you’re already a Three customer, then firstly, congrats on being part of the best network in the world (fact).
-Secondly, you can use your My3 account to keep track of your data usage.
+If you’re already a Three customer, then firstly, congrats on being part of the UK’s best network for data.
+Secondly, you can use your Three app to keep track of your data usage.

 FYI: clicking onto a webpage uses less than 1MB, a five-minute video can use up to 15MB of data and streaming an hour of television will use up roughly 700MB of data.
 So save that GoT marathon for a day when data is plentiful, OK?